IsaacHevi/zenjott/README.md

 ## Technologies Used
 - Frontend: HTML, CSS, JavaScript
 - Backend: Django
-- Database: SQL
+- Database: PostgreSQL
-- Authentication: Django Authentication, Google OAuth
+- Authentication: Django Authentication

 ## Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request for any new features, improvements, or bug fixes.